 The deck is in satisfactory condition.
 The top of the deck exhibits fine to medium cracks throughout, with some cracks being partially sealed.
-The compression seal deck joints at both abutments are partially covered with debris and exhibit deterioration where visible.

 The approach roadway immediately adjacent to the bridge is in satisfactory condition.
 Medium to wide cracks and minor settlement in the bituminous concrete pavement were noted throughout both approach roadways.